 Das Extrahieren eines eingebetteten Vorschaubildes aus den Raw-Daten führt dazu, dass diese sehr schnell geschieht.
 Diese Vorschaubilder wurden jedoch vom Raw-Konverter der Kamera erzeugt und unterscheiden sich von der “Darstellung” des Ansel-Bildes.
 Der Unterschied wird sichtbar, sobald das Bild in der Dunkelkammer geöffnet wird.
 Ansel ersetzt dann das eingebettete Vorschaubild durch ein eigenes.

 After import Ansel automatically generates thumbnails for new images as they are needed.
 When importing a large set of new images, thumbnail generation can slow down navigation in the lighttable view.
-Alternatively you may terminate Ansel and generate the thumbnail cache separately by running ansel-generate-cache
+Alternatively you may terminate Ansel and generate the thumbnail cache separately by running ansel-generate-cache.
+This program will generate all missing thumbnails in one go.

 As the thumbnail cache has a pre-defined maximum size it will eventually get filled up.
 If new thumbnails are subsequently added, old thumbnails are dropped from the cache.
 However, Ansel will keep all thumbnails on disk if the corresponding disk backend option is activated in Preferences > Processing > CPU, GPU, Memory.
 Access to the thumbnails in this secondary cache is slower than the primary cache, but still much faster than reprocessing thumbnails from scratch.
 The size of the secondary cache is limited only by the available disk space.

-denotes an alphanumeric identifier of the cache).
-After clearing the secondary cache you can simply allow Ansel to re-generate thumbnails as needed, or you can generate all thumbnails in one go with ansel-generate-cache
+Thumbnails are never removed automatically from the secondary cache.
+You can manually clean it by recursively deleting all images in the $HOME/.cache/ansel/mipmaps-xyz.d folder (where xyz denotes an alphanumeric identifier of the cache).
+After clearing the secondary cache you can simply let Ansel re-generate thumbnails as needed, or generate them all in one go with ansel-generate-cache.

 If you choose not to activate the disk backend and select too small a cache size, Ansel may become unresponsive, you may experience continuous regeneration of thumbnails when you navigate your collection or flickering of thumbnail images.
 A good choice of cache size is 512MB or higher (see Memory and performance tuning for more information).